deLbe321/mcMetadata-modified/README.md

 This repository holds modified version of mcMetadata by carrotwaxr for extending the functionality of [Stash](https://github.com/stashapp/stash) adult media manager.

-Modification made to increase compability and interobility between mcMetadata, nfoSceneParser (other stash plugin) and Jellyfin.Plugin.Stash.
+Modification made to increase compability and interobility between [mcMetadata](https://github.com/carrotwaxr/stash-plugins), [nfoSceneParser](https://github.com/stashapp/CommunityScripts) (other stash plugin) and [Jellyfin.Plugin.Stash](https://github.com/DirtyRacer1337/Jellyfin.Plugin.Stash/).

 Here is my workflow for stash, nfo files and Jellyfin:
-- Create two folders: /video/organized and /video/unorganized
+- Create two folders: `/video/organized` and `/video/unorganized`
 - Stash reads files from both folders while Jellyfin reads only from organized
-- Place new content to /video/unorganized
+- Place new content to `/video/unorganized`
 - Once all the information are filled and video is marked as organized mcMetadata plugin kicks in
-- mcMetada moves files from unorganized folder to organized, each movie in separate folder eg /videos/organized/<Studio>/<Title> (<Date>)/<Title> (<Date>).mp4
+- mcMetada moves files from unorganized folder to organized, each movie in separate folder eg `/videos/organized/<Studio>/<Title> (<Date>)/<Title> (<Date>).mp4`
-- Once the file has been moved, in the same folder movie.nfo, folder.jpg and backdrop.jpg are being generated
+- Once the file has been moved, in the same folder `movie.nfo`, `folder.jpg` and `backdrop.jpg` are being generated
-- Jellyfin scans /video/organized folder and load data from movie.nfo, folder.jpg and backdrop.jpg files
+- Jellyfin scans `/video/organized` folder and load data from movie.nfo, folder.jpg and backdrop.jpg files
-- Jellyfin displays rating from "rating" field and pulls any additional data from Stash using Jellyfin.Plugin.Stash
+- Jellyfin displays rating from `rating` field and pulls any additional data from Stash using Jellyfin.Plugin.Stash
 - Jellyfin.Plugin.Stash can be set to load tags for scenes and performers which then can be used to filter content
-- Jellyfin updates movie.nfo file if necessary
+- Jellyfin updates `movie.nfo` file if necessary
-- nfoSceneParser can read movie.nfo file and fill most of the information back if necessary (including rating, studio and tags)
+- nfoSceneParser can read `movie.nfo` file and fill most of the information back if necessary (including rating, studio and tags)

 ## What was added or changed: